JustinObanor/lets_Go/practice/protocols/todo/README.md

+They help us seriealize(pulbish, broadcast) data - like XML, but way better

 protocol buffers is a format to store messages. sth like json or xml message type and values of that message type they have schema and value